Law Offices of Osas Iyamu, LLC.

 5. Ensure the privacy and confidentiality of all workers’ personal information and procedural protections in the Mandatory Employment Verification System.

-6. Combat fraud and identity theft by mandating a fraud‐resistant, tamper‐resistant Social Security card and requires workers to use fraud‐and tamper‐resistant documents to prove authorization to work in the United States.
+6. Combat fraud and identity theft by mandating a fraud-resistant, tamper-resistant Social Security card.
+It requires workers to use fraud- and tamper-resistant documents to prove authorization to work in the United States.

 7. Protect workers against retaliation for exercising their labor rights.

-8. Create a “labor law enforcement fund” to help ensure that industries that employ significant numbers of immigrant workers comply with labor laws.
+8. Create a ‘labor law enforcement fund’ to help ensure compliance with labor laws.
+This fund targets industries that employ significant numbers of immigrant workers.

 Pathway to Earned Citizenship